 St. Cloud Hospital, Buffalo Hospital, CentraCare Health-Monticello, and Fairview-Northland-Princeton Sexual Assault Services

-- Evidence collection by nurses, physician assistants, doctors, and sexual assault advocates for incidences of sexual assault.
+- Evidence collection by nurses, physician assistants, and/or doctors, for incidences of sexual assault.

-- Sexually Transmitted Infections (STIs)/HIV testing and prophylactic treatment for STIs/HIV and pregnancy.
+- Sexually Transmitted Infections (STIs) testing/screening and prophylactic treatment for STIs/HIV and pregnancy.

 - Support services by victim advocates from the Central MN Sexual Assault Center, 320-251-4357.

-- Referrals to counseling and crime victim compensation/reparations.
+- Referrals to counseling, emergency funds, and crime victim compensation/reparations.